gaehlerm/SoftwareEngineering/README.md

 In order to find out what some existing, badly tested piece of code is doing, I generally recommend using the debugger.
 Even though the knowledge gain has to be taken with a grain of salt.
 The results of the debugger are only a snapshot from which you try to extrapolate general behavior.
 Debuggers are by now quite simple to use and in most cases clearly superior to print statements.
 Writing tests or refactoring the code would of course be better options, but these take a lot of time.

 ### Copilot

+// copilot is able to detect at least some beyond the array size errors

 Copilot is able to find some bugs.
 Though I expect it to find only minor bugs, this is already a real feat.
 For example take the following code snippet,